hashicorp/terraform/website/source/docs/providers/aws/r/sfn_state_machine.html.markdown

 The following attributes are exported:

-* `id` - The ARN of the state machine
+* `id` - The ARN of the state machine.
 * `creation_date` - The date the state machine was created.
 * `status` - The current status of the state machine.
-Either "ACTIVE" or "DELETING"
+Either "ACTIVE" or "DELETING".

 ## Import